ruuda/sempervivum/README.md

 The client is written in PureScript and builds with [psc-package][psc-package].
 [Closure Compiler][closure] takes care of bundling and minification.
 There is also a Haskell program that bundles the species catalog into a json file.
-That program builds with [Stack][stack].
+It builds with GHC, and requires a few Hakell packages to be available.
 You can set up a local development environment with all dependencies with [Nix][nix].

     # Enter a shell with development dependencies available.
     nix run --command $SHELL